By Wayne Erbsen

 A word.
-Many people find it difficult or impossible to speak while they=re playing, so they rely on non-verbal signals.
-I remember one younglady was leading a jam and I could tell she wasn=t comfortable speaking and fiddling at the same time.
-Instead of using one of the more wordy shouts, through clinched teeth she managed to grunt the word Aend,@ and then the tune suddenly stopped!
+Many people find it difficult or impossible to speak while they’re playing, so they rely on non-verbal signals.
+I remember one young lady was leading a jam and I could tell she wasn’t comfortable speaking and fiddling at the same time.
+Instead of using one of the more wordy shouts, through clinched teeth she managed to grunt the word “end,” and then the tune suddenly stopped!

 The nod.
-This is a common method of communicating either that it=s someone=s turn to take the next break, or that the song is about to end.
+This is a common method of communicating either that it’s someone’s turn to take the next break, or that the song is about to end.
 Confusion about the meaning of the nod can sometimes result in a train wreck.

 The leg.
 The most common secret signal is now so common that it’s no longer a secret.
 If you see the jam leader lift one leg, you can count on the song ending very soon.
-Sometimes called Athe dogleg@ (for good reason), this method does have its risks, particular for old-time musicians who commonly sit close to each other in a tight circle.
-More than once I=ve witnessed someone suddenly raise their leg and accidentally kick the person sitting across from them.
+Sometimes called “the dogleg” (for good reason), this method does have its risks, particularLY for old-time musicians who commonly sit close to each other in a tight circle.
+More than once I’ve witnessed someone suddenly raise their leg and accidentally kick the person sitting across from them.
 Ouch!

 The foot.
 Instead of raising their leg, some people simply raise their foot.
 Depending on the size of the session, this is a signal that could easily get overlooked.

 The pause or gap.
 This is my personal favorite.
-When I=m playing a tune, I will leave a quick pause or gap in the music right before I play the final tag or ending.
+When I’m playing a tune, I will leave a quick pause or gap in the music right before I play the final tag or ending.
 For me, this never fails to bring the session to a comfortable stop.

-The accent – The accent means that you play a strong or loud note or chord just before the end.
+The accent.
+The accent means that you play a strong or loud note or chord just before the end.

 The turnaround.
-On slower, country-type songs, musicians often play a turn around.
+On slower, country-type songs, musicians often play a turnaround.
 This simply means playing the last line of the chorus instrumentally at the end of the regular chorus.
-Many times the leader will signal a turn around by waving their index finger in the air.
-When you hear the turn around, apply your brakes.
+Many times the leader will signal a turnaround by waving their index finger in the air.
+When you hear the turnaround, apply your brakes.

 Not known for the secrecy of his signals, Birch then ordered us to move our jam to the stage, which was empty at that time.
 Since we didn’t want to tangle with Birch anymore than we already had, we obediently followed his orders, and we continued the jam from the stage of the old barn.